This simple recipe for Kahlua style Pulled Pork Sliders on Hawaiian Rolls comes together easily and feeds a crowd for the perfect party food!

 The original method was to cook it slowly in a crock pot for 9-10 hours.
-However, with the invention of the Instant Pot, it can now be ready to eat in less than two hours!
-Paired with my gluten free Hawaiian rolls, it’s the perfect food for a super bowl party (or any party for that matter).
+However, with the invention of the Instant Pot (affiliate link) it can now be ready to eat in less than two hours!
+Paired with my gluten free Hawaiian rolls, it’s the perfect food to feed a crowd, so bring on the summer parties!

 How To Make Kahlua Pork